Sultan Ali Keshtmand: Early political career

-He lost that post in August 1978 when he was arrested for an alleged plot against President Nur Mohammad Taraki, a member of the rival Khalq faction of the party.
-The PDPA Politburo ordered the arrest of Keshtmand and Public Works Minister Muhammad Rafi'i for their part in the possible anti-regime conspiracy.
-He and the other inmates went through severe torture and long imprisonment.
-He remained in prison and was sentenced to death, but this decision was revoked and he was resentenced to 15 years in prison.
+Due to this, alongside seeking Soviet aid in the face of the Khalq's crackdown, Keshtmand was removed from his post in August 1978 for this alleged plot against President Nur Mohammad Taraki, the leader of the Khalq.
+The Politburo arrested Keshtmand, alongside the Public Works Minister Muhammad Rafi'i, for their alleged role in the supposed anti-Khalq conspiracy.
+He and many of the other inmates were subjected to severe torture whilst in prison.
+He was originally sentenced to death under Taraki, but this decision was revoked by Amin and was instead sentenced to 15 years in prison.

 In December 1979, the Soviet Union invaded Afghanistan, bringing Babrak Karmal and the Parcham faction to power.
-Keshtmand was released from jail, and once again joined the Politburo.
+Keshtmand was subsequently released from jail, and re-joined the party's Politburo.
+He was, briefly, given a position in the Ministry of Radio and Television, before Karmal made him First Deputy Chairman of the Council of Ministers, replacing Assadullah Sarwari, a Khalqi and a member of the Gang of Four.